christian-posta/devnation-fabric8-cdelivery/instructions.md

 ![Alt text](images/jenkins-2.png)

-# Clone the Git Gogs repo using a git command issued ina terminal to make a change & start a review process
+# Clone the Git Gogs repo using a git command issued in a terminal to make a change & start a review process
 ```
    git clone http://gogs.vagrant.f8/gogsadmin/devnation.git
    Cloning into 'devnation'...